Prefer listening?

-Of course, it’s important to avoid spam, but realistically, outbound sales is a numbers game.
-So, with the platform heavily restricting weekly connection numbers, how do you hit that scale without facing an account ban?
+It's 2026, but sellers everywhere are still dealing with the LinkedIn connection limit introduced in 2021.
+Of course limiting spam is important, but outbound sales is a numbers game.
+So, with the platform heavily restricting weekly connection numbers, how do you hit the scale you need without risking an account ban?

 What is the LinkedIn connection limit?